enginebai/PyMedium/README.md

 ![PyMedium](https://raw.githubusercontent.com/enginebai/PyMedium/master/art/graphic.png)

 *PyMedium* is an unofficial Medium API written in python flask.
 It provides developers to access to user, post list and detail information from [Medium]( https://medium.com/) website.
-This is a read-only API to Medium, you can customize this API to fit your requirements and deploy on your own server.
+This is a read-only API to access public information from Medium, you can customize this API to fit your requirements and deploy on your own server.

 ## Installation
 Before running PyMedium API, you have to clone the code from this repository, install requirements at first.